 CO concentrations have dropped dramatically since the early 1970s.
 This change is evident in both the concentrations measured and the number of monitors that have exceeded the level of the eight-hour standard.
 In 1975, 9 of 11 (81%) state-operated monitors exceeded the eight-hour standard.
 In 1980, 13 of 17 (77%) state-operated monitors exceeded the eight-hour standard.
-In 2017, the highest statewide second maximum eight-hour concentration was 1.7 ppm as recorded at the I-25 Denver station.
+In 2019, the highest statewide second maximum eight-hour concentration was 2.0 ppm as recorded at the I-25 Denver station.
 Historical trends in CO NAAQS values for the CAMP and Welby stations are shown in Figure 2.2 and Figure 2.3 for illustration purposes.

-Figure 2.4 shows the trend in maximum one-hour CO values recorded statewide between 1965 and 2017.
+Figure 2.4 shows the trend in maximum one-hour CO values recorded statewide between 1965 and 2019.
 The highest one-hour concentration ever recorded at any of the state-operated monitors was 79.0 ppm, which was recorded at the Denver CAMP monitor in 1968.
-In 2017 the highest one-hour concentration was 4.1 ppm, also recorded at the Denver CAMP station.
+In 2019 the highest one-hour concentration was 2.8 ppm, a value recorded at the I-25 Denver station.
 The one-hour annual maximum concentrations have declined from more than twice the standard in the late 1960s to about one quarter of the standard today.
 Table 2.3 presents the historical maximum values recorded in Colorado.

 Spatial trends in maximum one-hour CO across the continental U.S. are shown in Figure 2.5.
-National and statewide maximum CO values for 2017 are presented in Table 2.4.
+National and statewide maximum CO values for 2019 are presented in Table 2.4.